Netryon/security-writeups/TryHackMe-Humans-as-Attack-Vectors.md

 ### Task 2 – Why attackers target people
 - It is often easier to trick people than bypass hardened infrastructure.
-- The room compares organizations to a fortress where humans are gatekeepers.
+- The module compares organizations to a fortress where humans are gatekeepers.
 - Example outcomes of human-targeted compromise:
   - HR account compromise for employee data theft
   - Malware delivery to hijack banking sessions
   - IT admin VPN compromise for internal network access
   - Social engineering of government staff for sensitive information

+**Questions and answers**
+- What or who is the weakest link in cyber security? **Humans**
+- What do attackers seek when targeting humans in a cyberattack? **Access**

 ### Task 3 – Social engineering methods
 - Core concept: victims are manipulated into helping the attacker, often unknowingly.